lillielise/color-swatch-app/README.md

 * Database of 100 colors
 * Pagination to show a certain number of swatches at a time
 * Displays the color swatch and the label of the color
+* Group by color and change view to color familily
 * Ability to select a random color and modify view
 * Clicking swatches to color detail view
 * Search functionality
 * Responsive design

-## TO DO
-* Group by color and change view to color familily

 ## Deployed App
 [Click here!](https://color-swatches-lg.herokuapp.com/)